New Resource

 What Is Topaz Video Denoise?

-• Artifact removal: Cleans up blockiness, mosquito noise, and chroma artifacts from heavily compressed footage.
+• Artifact removal: blockiness, mosquito noise, chroma noise from heavily compressed sources

-• Customizable controls: Sliders for denoise strength, detail recovery, sharpening, and dehalo give you control over the final look.
+• Per-clip controls: denoise strength, detail recovery, sharpening, dehalo

 Topaz Nyx Model Overview